-Thoroughfare: a vehicular way incorporating moving lanes and parking
+Thoroughfare: a vehicular way incorporating moving lanes and parking lanes within a right-of-way.

-Townhouse: a building type with a row of houses attached to each other,
+Townhouse: a building type with a row of houses attached to each other, each having an individual yard.

-Traffic Calming: a term used to reference a variety of street design and traffic design techniques, such as speed bumps, narrow lanes, certain parking arrangements, etc., with the goal of slowing traffic and making
+Traffic Calming: a term used to reference a variety of street design and traffic design techniques, such as speed bumps, narrow lanes, certain parking arrangements, etc., with the goal of slowing traffic and making drivers aware of the pedestrian.

-Transect Zone: zones of the regulating plan, through which urban form
+Transect Zone: zones of the regulating plan, through which urban form is regulated.